kartikayverma56/cs452-mergesort/README.md

 number of threads!
 Simply getting a speedup of 2 does not indicate that you did the assignment correctly.

-You will need to update mytests.c to accept a number of threads as a command line argument.
+You will need to update mytests.c to accept a number of threads (or a number of levels) as a command line argument.
 The updated version of mytests should include timing results for both the serial and parallel versions of merge sort.